CoCongV/sanic-restful/README.md

 ## Note
 There are still references to modules from Flask and Werkzeug in the repo.
 But It work fine now.
-And welcome to commit for fix Bug and add feature.

 ## Compatibility
 Sanic-RESTful requires Python 3.5+